ovh/utask/config/README.md

     // dashboard_path_prefix defines the path prefix for the dashboard UI.
 Should be used if the uTask instance is hosted with a ProxyPass, on a custom path
     // default: empty, no prefix
     "dashboard_path_prefix": "/my-utask-instance",
-    // editor_path_prefix defines the path prefix for the editor UI.
-Should be used if the uTask instance is hosted with a ProxyPass, on a custom path
-    // default: empty, no prefix
-    "editor_path_prefix": "/my-utask-instance",
     // dashboard_api_path_prefix defines the path prefix for the uTask API.
 Should be used if the uTask instance is hosted with a ProxyPass, on a custom path.
     // dashboard_api_path_prefix will be used by Dashboard UI to contact the uTask API
     // default: empty, no prefix